wp-cli/handbook/commands/db/search.md

 Finds a string in the database.

-Searches through all or a selection of database tables for a given string, Outputs colorized references to the string.
+Searches through all of the text columns in a selection of database tables for a given string, Outputs colorized references to the string.

 Defaults to searching through all tables registered to $wpdb.
 On multisite, this default is limited to the tables for the current site.